-For a detailed desciption of RANDOM_SOURCES, execute the command HELP SYS_PARAMETERS RANDOM_SOURCES in the SYSGEN utility.
+For a detailed desciption of RANDOM_SOURCES, execute the command HELP SYS_PARAMETERS RANDOM_SOURCES.

 VSI recommends leaving RANDOM_SOURCES set to -1 unless you are advised differently by VSI support or engineering.
 RANDOM_SOURCES is a dynamic parameter and changes do not require a reboot.